Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat step 5 approximately three times to check for appropriate overall good UX.

 #### Document Result(s):
-1. The test name, recipe name, if **Recipe Steps** or **Recipe Ingredients** would not cross out properly.
+1. If **Recipe Steps** or **Recipe Ingredients** would not cross out properly, record:
+    + The test name, recipe name, and **Recipe Steps** and/or **Recipe Ingredients** (which ever one was problematic).
+1. If any links are broken, record:
-1. The test name, recipe name and choice of path to said recipe if any links are broken.
+    + The test name, recipe name and choice of path to said recipe.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing All_Recipe And Recipe_List Pagination